matieber/jobschedulingresearchplatform/README.md

 Please also bear in mind that lock screen behavior should be disabled in the participating mobile devices.

-## Run a dew computing scenario
+## Run a Dew computing scenario

-Once the server is started and mobile devices are attached/registered by the server, the next step is to execute a dew computing scenario.
-Find an example of a dew computing scenario descriptor at /doc/cs402_scn002.json.
+Once the server is started and mobile devices are attached/registered to the server, the next step is to execute a custom Dew computing scenario.
+Please find an example of such a scenario descriptor at /doc/cs402_scn002.json.
-To proceed with the execution, open a terminal, navigate to the root of scnrunner directory and call the run.sh script with the path to the directory containing the scenario descriptor:
+To proceed with the execution, open a terminal, navigate to the root of the scnrunner directory and run the run.sh script with the path to the directory containing the scenario descriptor to be used:

 ```sh
 cd src/scnrunner